Adaptive Sampling of 3D Spatial Correlations for Focus+Context Visualization: Introduction

 \section{Introduction}

 \IEEEPARstart{ I}{n} this work, we use chord diagrams with hierarchical edge bundling \cite{HEB} for correlation visualization in 3D ensemble fields.
+We consider the correlations between the values of physical variables in the ensemble members at selected locations in 3D space.
+This will eventually enable us to analyze the used ensemble prediction system, which generates the ensemble members using variations of the initial simulation conditions and model formulations, by conveying regions where these variations result in similar or dissimilar relative behavior of the member values.
+Notably, by interpreting a single ensemble member at $T$ distinct time steps as an ensemble comprising $T$ members, our approach can be immediately applied to convey temporal correlations in a single field.

-By correlation we mean any statistical dependence measure between the values of one or two physical variables at selected locations in 3D space.
-However, since the space along the circular layout is limited, large numbers of entities cannot be well represented.
+When using chord diagrams, however, the space along the circular layout is limited and large numbers of entities cannot be well represented.
 While a chord diagram can at most show few hundreds of entities and their relationships, considerably more need to be shown to convey all point-to-point correlations in a 3D field.

 To address this limitation, we propose using two chord diagrams which are shown side by side.
 The context view (see left of \cref{fig:teaser}) uses a chord diagram that shows the correlations between all regions in the domain that emerge by partitioning space into disjoint sub-domains.
 The focus view (see middle and right of \cref{fig:teaser}) shows refined correlations between exactly two selected regions.
 The user controls the refinement by selecting edges in the chord diagrams and can refine down to the level where point-to-point correlations are shown.